fpagliughi/sockpp/README.md

 - **UNIX-domain sockets on Windows** — support on Windows 11 and later versionf of Windows 10.
     - Note that Windows only supports UNIX stream sockets.
 No datagram support.

+Experimental features are incomplete and not fully tested.
+Their APIs are not final and could change in updates for the same major version (i.e. are not held to the constraints of semantic versioning).

+Experimental features are not production-ready.

 ## Latest News